Key Points:

 Of course, it’s entirely possible that the furniture and trim damage was limited to the room I was assigned, and not indicative of the rest of the tower.

-While some dings on trim, etc. certainly didn’t ruin my experience, it’s likely enough to dissuade me from upgrading to this specific tower in the future, as I view other options at Caesars to be more appealing.
+While some dings on the trim, etc., certainly didn’t ruin my experience, they’re likely enough to dissuade me from upgrading to this specific tower in the future, as I view other options at Caesars as more appealing.

-For instance, I’d personally opt for a room in Caesars’ Agustus or Palace Towers as they’ve been renovated more recently, offer similar amenities, and are priced comparatively on most nights.
+For instance, I’d personally opt for a room at Caesars’ Augustus or Palace Towers, as they’ve been renovated more recently, offer similar amenities, and are priced comparably on most nights.

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.